-5.3.1 The threshold limit for vehicle purchases relating to official use by political office-bearers must not exceed the lowest of R700 000 or 70% (VAT inclusive) of the total annual remuneration package for the different grades of municipalities, as defined in the Public Office Bearers Act and the notices issued in terms thereof by the Minister of Cooperative Governance and Traditional Affairs, whichever is lower.

-5.3.2 Before deciding to procure a vehicle, the Accounting Officer or delegated official in terms of his/her System of Delegation must provide the council with information relating to the following criteria which must be considered(a) status of current vehicles; charges".
+- 5.3.1 The threshold limit for vehicle purchases relating to official use by political office-bearers must not exceed the lowest of R700 000 or 70% (VAT inclusive) of the total annual remuneration package for the different grades of municipalities, as defined in the Public Office Bearers Act and the notices issued in terms thereof by the Minister of Cooperative Governance and Traditional Affairs, whichever is lower. - 5.3.2 Before deciding to procure a vehicle, the Accounting Officer or delegated official in terms of his/her System of Delegation must provide the council with information relating to the following criteria which must be considered- - (a) status of current vehicles; charges". - (b) extent of service delivery backlogs; - (c) terrain for effective usage of the vehicle; and - (d) any other policy of council.